dbcls/RefEx/rawdata_processing/human/GeneChip/GSE7307/README.md

   - Keywords: Human body index of gene expression
 - Overall design
   - Affymetrix human U133 plus 2.0 array was used to transcriptionally profile both normal and diseased human tissues representing over 90 distinct tissue types.
+- Data processing
+  - The data were analyzed with robust multi-array (RMA) for background correction, normalization and polishing.